Jefferson Hospital for Neuroscience

-Jefferson Hospital for Neuroscience is a hospital in Center City Philadelphia, affiliated with Thomas Jefferson University and Thomas Jefferson University Hospital in Philadelphia.
+Jefferson Hospital for Neuroscience is a hospital in Center City Philadelphia, affiliated with Thomas Jefferson University and Thomas Jefferson University Hospital in Philadelphia and part of Jefferson Health.
 The hospital focuses on treating brain-related diseases and disorders.
 It is the only hospital of its kind in the Philadelphia area.

-The hospital annually treats the largest combined volume of brain tumors, spinal cord injuries, aneurysms, and areteriovenous malformations in the Philadelphia metropolitan region.
+The hospital annually treats the largest combined volume of brain tumors, spinal cord injuries, aneurysms, and areteriovenous malformations in the Philadelphia metropolitan area.

 Jefferson Hospital for Neuroscience was the first in the Delaware Valley to offer a number of technologies including: